How to Cite a TED Talk in MLA

 - Published on 11/08/2024

-When citing TED Talks in MLA, the citation style varies depending on the source of the TED Talk (TED website, YouTube, or the TED Talk transcript).
-Each type of source requires slight variations in formatting, though each citation must contain essential information such as the speaker’s name, talk title, date, source, and URL.
+To cite TED Talks in MLA, the citation style varies depending on the source of the TED Talk (TED website, YouTube, or TED Talk transcript).
+There are slight formatting differences for each source type, though each citation will need the same fundamental information such as speaker’s name, talk title, date, source, and URL.

-Below is a comprehensive guide on how to properly cite a TED Talk in MLA for different formats, including detailed examples for clarity.
+Below is a step-by-step guide on how to cite a TED Talk in MLA for different formats, along with full examples for clarity.

 CITING A TED TALK FROM THE TED WEBSITE

-When citing a TED Talk directly from the TED website, MLA format requires including the speaker’s name, the title of the TED Talk, the platform (TED), the date the talk was published, and the URL.
-The talk title should be in quotation marks, and the platform name (TED) is italicized.
-If available, the citation should use the publication date of the talk rather than the date accessed.
+To directly quote a TED Talk from the TED website in MLA, the speaker’s name, title of the TED Talk, platform (TED), date published of the talk, and URL are required.
+The talk title needs to be in quotes, and the platform name (TED) is in italics.
+Where available, the citation should have the publication date of the talk rather than the accessed date.

 TED TALK FROM THE TED WEBSITE CITATION EXAMPLE